On the revival of boltzmann machines.

 One who is not envious but is a kind friend to all living entities, who does not think himself a proprietor and is free from false ego, who is equal in both happiness and distress, who is tolerant, always satisfied, self-controlled, and engaged in devotional service with determination, his mind and intelligence fixed on Me – such a devotee of Mine is very dear to Me- Srimad Bhagavad Gita 2.13-14.

 This world is cruel.
 It forgets you and moves on.
 No matter what you give it, doesn’t hold any significance in the grand scheme of things.
 K.R.
 Parthasarathy and C.R.
 Rao passed away last year in 2023.
 Harish Parthsarathy still lives on.
 They were some of the most humble men i knew, and hopefully their work in quantum entanglement shall bear some fruit.
-A beggar like me cant even begin to comprehend the level of thought and understanding of mathematical principles they have.
+A man like me cant even begin to comprehend the level of thought and understanding of mathematical principles they have.

 The last decade has shown a lot of progress in neural nets.
 But all we have done is scale up.
 AlexNet had one simple idea: stack layers on top of each other, learn internal representation through backprop and the net starts to show some interesting emergent properties.
 You could make it see an image, sing a sonnet, create a poem, generate a movie and all sort of other nasty things.
 In turing’s paper: “Can machines think”, he posited that all the machines ought to show such abilities when they get fast enough within a span of 70 years.
 And they do.
 So it turns out that he is correct on that.